 This far-reaching policy shift allowing the Timbisha Shoshone to exist permanently within one of our nation’s national parks sets a precedent affirming Native peoples’ land rights within our shared public lands and confirms their legitimate and continued role as managers and stewards of our most valued wild spaces.

-Today 35 to 40 Timbisha Shoshone live year round in their homeland within DVNP, although their tribal membership numbers 400 regionally.
+Today thirty-five to forty Timbisha Shoshone live year round in their homeland within DVNP, although their tribal membership numbers 400 regionally.
 Contemporary Timbisha will continue to face uphill challenges: strife among their tribal membership, and a shortage of younger tribal members willing to learn and implement traditional practices.
 Although the Timbisha have shown their persistence and resilience in one of the planet’s most harsh environments, climate change will additionally affect their ability to thrive within their ancestral homeland well into the future.